karinstahel/papers-past-open-data-extraction/README.md

 Each parquet file contains extracted article data for a single newspaper issue, and the summary JSON file contains statistics and details about the processing run.

-## License
+## Acknowledgements

-This code is adapted from work by Joshua Wilson Black (2023).
-See https://doi.org/10.1093/llc/fqac079
+This code is adapted from work by [Joshua Wilson Black](https://github.com/JoshuaWilsonBlack/newspaper-philosophy-methods)

+Wilson Black, J. (2023).
+Creating specialized corpora from digitized historical newspaper archives: An iterative bootstrapping approach. *Digital Scholarship in the Humanities, 38*(2), 779–797. [https://doi.org/10.1093/llc/fqac079](https://doi.org/10.1093/llc/fqac079)

 ## Author